andrianaimisa/mgritts.github.io/rugreno.md

 ## Interested

 Email mitchellgritts@gmail.com to get on an email list for updates or if you are interested in presenting a lightning talk for the first meeting.

+Agenda will be finalized within the next week (3/24/2016).